tsajay/CarND-Behavioral-Cloning-P3/writeup_template.md

 #### 2. Final Model Architecture

-The network I arrived at is inspired from [this paper] (https://arxiv.org/pdf/1604.07316.pdf).
+The network I arrived at is inspired from [this paper](https://arxiv.org/pdf/1604.07316.pdf).
 The parameters are pruned to fit my image size.
 The number of parameters in the fully-connected layer are pruned to accommodate for my training set size.

 Training this network on my image size results in the following characteristics.
 * The first few epochs of training generalize well, and the steering angles are scaled slightly less than ideal at curves since most of the course is straight.
 Still, the direction of steering is correct.
 One can use the training from initial epochs and add a factor in the drive.py to drive within the course from the first few epochs of training itself. __This is my chosen approach__